StefannyEscobar/Optimization-Algorithms/README.md

 # Optimization-Algorithms

-## Implementation of different algorithm such as:
+## Implementation of different algorithms such as:

 #### <span style="color:Blue"> Newton, BFGS and gradient descendent